luxxurri/glitchfaq/README.md

 ## I deleted my project.
 How can I get it back?
 Whenever you delete a project it’s not gone forever.
 It’s actually really simple to un-delete.
 One way is to wait for the " Deleted" notification that pops up in your project editor, in which you can then click Undo 💣.
 This feature is not an original Glitch feature, meaning that it did not exist when Glitch was first released.
 The other way of undeleting a project is to simply scroll down to the Deleted Projects :bomb: section of your profile.
 There you can find a list of every single project that you’ve deleted, and buttons to undelete them.
+You might also have an unstable internet connection.

 ## Which languages and frameworks are supported on Glitch?
 Glitch officially supports Node.js only.
 However, it is possible to integrate other languages or frameworks.